dave5801/space-rocks/README.md

 - `cd` into the level of `setup.py`
 - `pip install` this package into your virtual environment.

+## Testing:
+- 'pip install tox' this installs tox, a framework for standardized testing in python.
+- 'pip install pytest' this installs testing framework used to test our platform.
+- 'pytest' this runs tests.

 ## Authors

 - Adrienne Karnoski